hazimxm04/Onboarding-Copilot-AI-Employee/README.md

 ## Files in this repo
-/exports — Supervity operator JSON exports (all 7 operators + orchestrator) /architecture — workflow diagrams and system overview screenshots /dataset — schema documentation (no real data uploaded) README.md — this file
+/exports — Supervity operator JSON exports (all 7 operators + orchestrator) /architecture — workflow diagrams and system overview screenshots /dataset - all dataset provided to test against the model built /dataset — schema documentation (no real data uploaded) README.md — this file